Mike-B-123/startup/Startup-Service/notes.md

 - NPM: Node Package Manager used to install and manage libraries
 - NVM: Node Version Manager which allows you to manage different versions of Node.js on s single machine.
 **What does a React component with React.useState do?**
-  - The useState hook is a way to declare and manage state variables within a functional component, enabling your component to react to changes in data and re-render when necessary
-**What are React Hooks used for?**
+  - The useState hook is a way to declare and manage state variables changing data and re rendering when needed **What are React Hooks used for?**
 - When we need to update and rerender a variable
 What does the following do?
 - State Hook: allows you to add and manage state in a functional component.
 Before hooks, only class components could manage state
-- Context Hook: allows you to access and consume values stored in a React Context directly in functional components.
+- Context Hook: allows you to access and consume data stored in a React Context directly in functional components.
 - Ref Hook: Allows you to create and manage references to DOM elements or mutable variables that persist across renders
 - Effect Hook: Allows you to perform side effects in your functional components.
-Side effects are operations that occur as a result of a component's render, such as fetching data, subscribing to external events, or directly interacting with the DOM
+Side effects are operations from rendering
 - Preformance Hook: Helps optimize preformance and only renders neccsary parts of your code.
-What does the package.json file do?
+**What does the package.json file do?**
 - package.json: It is a configuration file and manages dependiences and configuration **What does the fetch function do?**
 - fetch: sends a request and get a response from a specific backend URL.
 It can also send data